15 Essential Indian Cooking Tools for Your Kitchen

 From spicy samosas (parcels filled with vegetables or meat and spices) to syrupy desserts like gulab jamun (a milk-based sweet), Indians aren’t shy about loading up on deep-fried foods.
 That’s why every kitchen has a kadai, a cast-iron or stainless steel pot with deep sides and a flat bottom that’s perfect for getting food perfectly brown and crispy.
 A regular wok can be substituted for this, though the shallower sides may lead to uneven frying.

 The pressure cooker might be a late entry to the Indian kitchen, but it’s definitely cemented its place there.
 When you have meals with plenty of side dishes, a device that can cook in minutes rather than hours is a lifesaver.
 Pressure cookers are used to make fluffy rice, hearty, meaty curries and yummy vegetable dishes like this classic chana masala.

 Opinions on idlis remain divided—some can’t eat this savory South Indian rice and lentil cake without a spicy coconut chutney, while others swipe half a dozen to eat plain before dinner (I’m definitely guilty of this).
 Regardless, there are two things you need to make perfectly oval, fluffy idlis: a great pressure cooker and a sturdy stainless steel idli maker.

 Indian cooks are meticulous about their spices, and with good reason!
-Most preparations in an Indian kitchen require a delicate balance of several powdered and whole spices, and since they need to be added quickly, you don’t want to waste time rummaging in a cupboard.
+Most preparations in an Indian kitchen require a delicate balance of several powdered and whole spices, and since they need to be added quickly, you don’t want to waste time rummaging in a cupboard looking for garam masala.
 A masala daba, or spice container, usually contains 4-6 small tins for the most commonly used ones, along with little spoons for easy scooping and measuring.
 Snap one up before learning how to make biryani.